stojadin2701/mars_dunes_detection/README.md

-# mars_dunes_detection
-Remote detection of dunes on Mars
+# Remote detection of dunes on Mars

+Authors: Michael Pellet, Nemanja Stojoski

+Project done as part of the *Image Processing for Earth Observation* course at EPFL.